nrz/ylikuutio/README.md

 Ylikuutio is a 3D game engine designed for 3D games and simulations.
 Ylikuutio aims to run fast and support also older hardware.
 Currently Ylikuutio works on 64-bit GNU/Linux, MacOS, and Windows systems.
-Android support is a work in progress. iOS will be supported in the future.
 OpenGL 3.3 is required.

 ## Ylikuutio 0.0.8 screenshots